tuirevii/kontti/README.md

 ## Prototype Evaluation
-- Prototype presentation to a student from the target group (1 person) and collecting feedback verbally.
+- Prototype presentation to a student from the target group (1 person) and collecting feedback verbally
-- The student also participated in the interview during the research phase.
+- The student also participated in the interview during the research phase
-- Due to the timeline and the prototype's incomplete status, formal usability testing was not conducted.
+- Due to the timeline and the prototype's incomplete status, formal usability testing was not conducted
 - Based on the feedback, small adjustments were made to the prototype
   - For example, improving the readability of the homepage and standardizing buttons
   - The remaining suggestions were incorporated into further development proposals
-- Overall, the prototype received a fairly positive reception.
+- Overall, the prototype received a quite positive response

 ## Notes and Development Ideas